Blaine Robison, M.A.

 5 Therefore Yeshua said to them, "Children, have you not any fish?"
 They answered him, "No."

 Therefore: Grk. oun, conj.
 Yeshua said: Grk. legō, pres.
 See verse 2 above. to them: Grk. autos, personal pronoun, 3p-pl.
 Children: Grk. paidion, voc., n. pl., child with an age range from new-born to pre-adolescent youth; infant, child.
 The term normally is used of young children, but a few times it is used in addressing adults with endearment (cf. 1Jn 2:18) and as a term of familiar address.
 Yeshua addressed his disciples previously at the last supper as "little children" (Grk. teknion; John 13:33).
-Yeshua's address conveys friendship and comradery, not disappointment that the disciples were fishing.
+Yeshua's address conveys a close filial relationship, not disappointment that the disciples were fishing.
 The address is typical in Jewish culture.
 In terms of relationship a rabbi was regarded as equivalent to a father to his talmidim (cf. Baba Metzia 2:13).
 Moreover, Isaiah had prophesied that Messiah would be called "eternal father" (Isa 9:6).

 have: Grk. echō, pres., to have, hold or possess with a wide range of application. you not: Grk. mē, adv., a particle of qualified negation, not.
 It differs from the other standard negative particle, oú, in that oú is objective, dealing only with facts, while mē is subjective, involving will and thought (DM 265).
 The particle follows "children" in the Greek text and is in the position to convey interrogative effect, thus making the statement into a question.
 The question appears to expect a negative answer. any: Grk. tis, indefinite pronoun, a certain one, someone, anyone, anything. fish: Grk. prosphagion, n. sing., anything eaten with bread, especially fish or meat.
 Considering the next verse Yeshua obviously meant fish to eat.
 This term is found only here in the Besekh.